carloschfa/SwiftAndNodeWebRTC/README.md

 The port 8080 has to be open.

-With Node installed, go to the server folder and run `node app.js`.
+With Node installed, go to the server folder and run `npm  install` and `node app.js`.

 Execute `pod install` in the root folder of the project.